Lisp-Stat/lla/README.md

 ## Known Issues
-If you are using Emacs with slime on MS Windows, there is a [bug](https://github.com/slime/slime/issues/756) in slime when using CFFI.
+If you are using Emacs with slime on MS Windows, there is a [bug](https://github.com/slime/slime/issues/756) in slime where trying to load a shared library using CFFI will hang slime.
 The workaround is to switch to the `*inferior-lisp*` emacs buffer and press enter once or twice.
 After than, slime will unhang and CFFI will continue to load the BLAS libraries.